 Forum For The Arbitration And Selection Of Arbitrators: The arbitration proceeding shall be conducted in New York, New York.
 Within thirty days of the notice of initiation of the arbitration procedure, each party shall select one arbitrator.
 The two arbitrators shall select a third arbitrator.
 The third arbitrator shall be a person who has over eight years professional experience in over-the-counter derivative products and who has not previously been employed by either party and does not have a direct or indirect interest in either party or the subject matter of the arbitration.
 While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators’ award that either of such arbitrators has past or present minimal relationships with the party that appointed such arbitrator.

-Confidentiality: To the fullest extent permitted by law, any arbitration proceeding and the arbitrators award shall be maintained in confidence by the parties.
+Confidentiality: To the fullest extent permitted by law, any arbitration proceeding and the arbitrators award shall be maintained in confidence by the parties.][Under review]

 Part 5.
 Other Provisions.